iitmcvg/iitmcvg.github.io/_documentation/Computer_Vision/Image Transformations.md

 The above result shows an example of a typical affine transform.
 Let us observe some key points.
 Firstly, we notice that the black grid lines which originally formed a grid of squares, now intersect in a grid of parallelograms.
 Also, lines which were parallel before the transform remain parallel after the transform.
 This is a key characteristic of any linear transform.

 Now, observe the green and blue segments.
 In the original picture, they are perpendicular to each other and of equal length.
 In some length scale, we can call them unit vectors.
 Notice that after the transform, they are no longer perpendicular, and their lengths have changed.
-In fact, the new blue and green vectors are just the first and second columns of the matrix $A$, in the particular length scale.
+In fact, the new blue and green vectors are just the first and second columns of the matrix $$A$$, in the particular length scale.
 This nifty fact allows us to easily visualize an affine transform simply by looking at the affine matrix.
 One must also remember that the third column of the affine matrix is simply the position vector of the old origin after the transform.

 ### Rotations